The Different Types of Watch Bezel Explained by Extropian

 Tachymeter

 The Tachymeter is a fixed bezel used in conjunction with a chronograph watch.
-First used on motor racing watches they have ascending markers running counterclockwise around the edge, which allows the wearer to calculate speed in comparison with elapsed time.
+First used on motor racing wristwatches they have ascending markers running counterclockwise around the edge, which allows the wearer to calculate speed in comparison with elapsed time.
 This means you can instantly find out, for example, how quickly you cover a mile, or how far you’ve traveled in a set time.

 Radcliffe - Haxel Chronograph